 Salvage value is the estimated resale value of an asset at the end of its useful life.
-You subtract salvage value from the cost of a fixed asset to determine the amount of the asset cost that will be depreciated.
+Salvage value is subtracted from the cost of a fixed asset to determine the amount of the asset cost that will be depreciated.
 Thus, salvage value is used as a component of the depreciation calculation.

 For example, ABC Company buys an asset for $100,000, and estimates that its salvage value will be $10,000 in five years, when it plans to dispose of the asset.
 This means that ABC will depreciate $90,000 of the asset cost over five years, leaving $10,000 of the cost remaining at the end of that time.
 ABC expects to then sell the asset for $10,000, which will eliminate the asset from ABC's accounting records.

-If it is too difficult to determine a salvage value, or if the salvage value is expected to be minimal, then you do not have to include a salvage value in your depreciation calculations.
+If it is too difficult to determine a salvage value, or if the salvage value is expected to be minimal, then it is not necessary to include a salvage value in depreciation calculations.
 Instead, simply depreciate the entire cost of the fixed asset over its useful life.
-You would then recognize any proceeds from the eventual disposition of the asset as a gain.
+Any proceeds from the eventual disposition of the asset would then be recorded as a gain.

 The salvage value concept can be used in a fraudulent manner to estimate a high salvage value for certain assets, which results in the under-reporting of depreciation and therefore of higher profits than would normally be the case.